 Marinduque’s other festivals include: Kalesayahan sa Gasan held every August, Haring Kalabaw Festival in Sta.
 Cruz and the Bila-bila in Boac where street dancers depict butterflies.

 Archaeological findings in Marinduque’s many caves attest to the fact that the island was a settlement of Mangyans and other ethnic groups long before the Spanish arrived.
 Numerous artifacts used by the early inhabitants have been unearthed and lend credence to a skilled civilization.

 Many caves are yet to be fully explored and documented.
-The most famous of these cave system is Bathala Caves which are a complex network of seven mostly uncharted caves.
+The most famous of these cave systems is Bathala Caves which are a complex network of seven mostly uncharted caves.
 The cave system is said to be multi-tiered, hosting thousands of bats and pythons.
 The easiest access to the Bathala Caves is through Barangay Ipil in Sta.
 Cruz municipality.
 It’s a fair challenge to squeeze yourself through rocks that guard the cave’s mouth.

 There are other caves waiting to be explored by adventurous travelers.
 The town of Mogpog hosts a 3-chambered cave called Tarug Caves.
 In the capital Boac, spelunkers take delight in exploring the limestone Talamban Caves situated on a 300-meter hill.

-Marinduque has its shares of natural attractions.
+Marinduque has its share of natural attractions.